-There are plenty of reasons to work in engineering: higher earning potential, job flexibility, healthy work-life balance, opportunities to travel, options to specialise, and, as engineering is a growing sector, job security.
-Importantly, engineering also provides the chance to express your creativity and work collaboratively while solving problems and improving people’s lives.[1]
-Still, there’s one reason to become an engineer that is often overlooked but could prove key when attracting new talent to bridge the skills gap.
+There are plenty of reasons to become an engineer: higher earning potential, job flexibility, healthy work-life balance, opportunities to travel, options to specialise, and, as engineering is a growing sector, job security.
+Importantly, engineering also provides the chance to express your creativity and work collaboratively while solving problems and improving people’s lives.
+[1] Still, one reason to become an engineer often gets overlooked, yet it could prove key to attracting new talent and bridging the skills gap.
 That is the prestige and respect that goes along with being an engineer.

 Quick Links